One third of Montenegro is covered with forests. Who

 Cover with boiling water and cook for 45 minutes over medium heat.

-Add the heavy cream 5 minutes before the end of cooking and stir regularly.
+Add the heavy cream 5 minutes before the end of cooking and stir

 Put everything in a blender and mix until reaching a smooth texture.